MASKS ARE RECOMMENDED IN THE FOLLOWING AREAS IF YOU ARE NOT VACCINATED.

 Yes, just please leave the glass and alcohol at home.

-As we re-open, we’ve adjusted our operations to protect our staff and customers alike.
+We’ve adjusted our operations to protect our staff and customers alike.
 Below you will find a general outline of our adjustments.
 If you have specific questions regarding our operations please call us at 603 745 8810.

 At the NH-Fun Family of Parks and specifically, Whale’s Tale Waterpark, we believe modifications made to our existing operations position us well to safely re-open.
-We have a thought out plan to safely re-open which includes modified strategy and operating social distancing, especially within our line queues, extensive sanitation throughout the park, PPE, high-risk populations, and employee health and safety.

 We are open and we wanted to update you on a few things: